Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_DebtorsCreditors.md

 ![Stock history](../../Assets/Screenshots/RetailSuiteAccounting/Settings/CustomerSupplier/StockHistory02.png "[Stock history]")

-> [Info] This sub-tab is only displayed when selecting a customer in the *Customer/supplier* list and the customer has already placed at least one order.
+This sub-tab is only displayed when the selected customer has already placed at least one order.

 - [EXCEL]
   Click this button to display the *EXCEL* context menu.
 The following options are available:

   - *Export current page*
   - *Export all*

+[comment]: <> (Option "Export all" wird nicht immer angezeigt.
+Muss dafür einen Plugin installiert sein?
+Voraussetzungen?)

+The list displays all documents of the selected customer.
+Depending on the settings, the displayed columns may vary.
+All fields are read-only.

 - *Cust. no.*
   Customer number assigned in the system.

 - *Customer name*
   Customer name entered in the system.

 - *Document no.*
 Document identification number.
-The abbreviations indicate the type of document, for example, LI stands for delivery note or AB for order confirmation.
+The abbreviations indicate the type of document.
 The following document types are available:
   - *AN*: Offer
   - *AB*: Order confirmation
   - *RE*: Invoice